 Today (March 5, 2014): British Airways Club World (business class) in Boeing 747-400 from LHR to PHX.

-Related (more recent) post, including youtube clip & lounge review: British Airways Club World (business class) in Boeing 747-400 from LHR to SFO (Upper Cabin).
+UPDATE: I published a more recent British Airways 747 Business Class review, including youtube clip & lounge review, which you can read here: British Airways Club World (business class) in Boeing 747-400 from LHR to SFO (Upper Cabin).

-British Airways features in our top 10 list of best airlines for longhaul Business Class.
+British Airways features in my top 10 list of best airlines for longhaul Business Class.

 - Trip: LHR-PHX